dsjoberg-git/rotsymsca/README.md

 # rotsymsca
 Code for simulation of electromagnetic scattering from rotationally symmetric objects.
 It is based on [FEniCSx](https://fenicsproject.org/), an open source finite element computing platform.

+This particular version was prepared to compute the results for EuCAP 2024.

 ## Installation

 The installation instructions below are based on the instructions for installing [fe2ms](https://github.com/nwingren/fe2ms), a FE-BI hybrid code developed by Niklas Wingren.